 Lead-up to the Civil Rights Act

-Following the Civil War, a trio of constitutional amendments abolished slavery (the 13 Amendment), made the former slaves citizens (14 Amendment) and gave all men the right to vote regardless of race (15 Amendment).
+Following the Civil War, a trio of constitutional amendments abolished slavery (the 13 Amendment), made the formerly enslaved people citizens (14 Amendment) and gave all men the right to vote regardless of race (15 Amendment).

 Nonetheless, many states—particularly in the South—used poll taxes, literacy tests and other measures to keep their African American citizens essentially disenfranchised.
 They also enforced strict segregation through “Jim Crow” laws and condoned violence from white supremacist groups like the Ku Klux Klan.